-Key sections of CETA that may impact a utility's resource portfolio include: 1) section 3-elimination of coal-fired resources from a utility's allocation of electricity by the end of 2025; 2) section 4- a greenhouse gas (GHG) neutral policy requiring a utility to use electricity from renewable and nonemitting resources in an amount equal to 100% of its retail electric load over multiyear compliance periods starting in 2030 (up to 20% may be met with alternative compliance options); and 3) section 5- a policy that electricity from renewable and nonemitting resources supply 100% of all sales of electricity to Washington retail customers by 2045.
+Key sections of CETA that may impact a utility's resource portfolio include: 1) section 3 - elimination of coal-fired resources from a utility's allocation of electricity by the end of 2025; 2) section 4 - a greenhouse gas (GHG) neutral policy requiring a utility to use electricity from renewable and nonemitting resources in an amount equal to 100% of its retail electric load over multiyear compliance periods starting in 2030 (up to 20% may be met with alternative compliance options); and 3) section 5 - a policy that electricity from renewable and nonemitting resources supply 100% of all sales of electricity to Washington retail customers by 2045.
+Unlike the Washington RPS, CETA considers all existing hydroelectric resources to be renewable.

-Among other requirements, CETA also requires utilities to include 10-year clean energy actions plans in their IRPs for implementing sections 3 through 5 of CETA and requires utilities to consider the social cost of GHG emissions when developing their IRPs and CEAPs.
-The Clean Energy Action Plan section of this IRP includes the District's first CETA ten-year CEAP.
+Among other requirements, CETA also requires utilities to include 10-year clean energy actions plans (CEAP) in their IRPs for implementing sections 3 through 5 of CETA and requires utilities to consider the social cost of GHG emissions when developing their IRPs and CEAPs.
+The CEAP section of this IRP includes the District's second CETA 10-year CEAP, the first being in the 2020 IRP.